 Everyone knows the yellow first down line that would appear on our television sets during NFL games.
 That is an example of augmented reality.
 Adding computer-generated content to a background that is real.

-If used correctly, such technology has the potential to significantly reduce the cost of warehousing operations.
+If used correctly, such technology has the potential to significantly reduce the cost of warehousing operations and shape the future of the Digital Supply Chain.